C3WG/DSMM/docs/README.md

 This is based on the [D.I.E. triad](https://www.youtube.com/watch?v=_omGtDfaAjI).

-#### Managed data stores

-Favor managed data stores, which are much easier to manage via APIs.

 Managed data stores have multiple advantages:

 1. The shared responsibility model allows the customer to focus on securing the data itself, instead of infrastructure.